 The average Story view time has increased (by an average of 3 seconds) in the beta-test leading up to the announcement of this feature, where many brands got to dip their feet in and display branded polls on their profiles.
 This is especially good news for brands with an Instagram-focused marketing strategy, as they can use the network’s ad infrastructure to run more targeted, human-sounding campaigns—which is the entire purpose of running social campaigns!

 Using a sponsored story space to position a poll, has its string of benefits.
 With this, you can deepen your Instagram penetration and boost engagement in the following ways:

 a.
-Hear from a wide audience – Instagram Polls are popular, but mostly it’s your audience that’s participating.
-If you make it searchable with a hashtag, then you can target those audiences as well.
+Hearing from a wide audience – Instagram Polls are popular, but mostly it’s your audience that’s participating.
+If you make it searchable with a hashtag, then you can target those audiences, as well.
 But if you want to reach a wider circle of people, then ads can be the way to get you there.

 b.
-Hear from a targeted audience – Sometimes you want to reach a specific segment or audience.
-You have the option to target specific audience directly—and pay only for your specific targeting.
-This way you can optimize your spending, and get engagement and participation from people who you are more focused on and are more relevant to your brand.
-By getting them to participate in your poll, you can build your brand research, curate opinions or whatever your poll aims to accomplish.
+Reaching a targeted audience – Sometimes you want to reach a specific demographic.
+You have the option to target specific audiences directly—and pay only for that targeting.
+This way, you can optimize your spending, and get engagement and participation from people who you are more focused on and are more relevant to your brand.
+By getting them to participate in your poll, you can gather brand research, curate opinions, or achieve whatever other goals your poll aims to accomplish.

 b.
-Make ads more actionable – Not everyone is ‘Swiping up’ on your ad content, but that doesn’t mean you can’t engage them.
+Making ads more actionable – Not everyone is “swiping up” on your ad content, but that doesn’t mean you can’t engage them.
 Get them to engage with your ad, by adding a relevant poll.